 Maltin is essentially correct (except for the whole “goes down the drain part), Better Off Dead ends on a rather, typical teen comedy note.
 The unremarkable boy and the pretty girl next door are united at the end, the villain gets his just desserts, and the pretty blonde gets kicked to the curb.

-However, what most critics miss about Better Off Dead is that its narrative serves as a springboard for director Savage Steve Holland to bounce his many jokes and gags off of; the story is secondary and takes a back seat to the comedy.
+However, what most critics miss about Better Off Dead is that its narrative serves as framework for director Savage Steve Holland to hang his many jokes and gags on; the story is secondary and takes a back seat to the comedy.
 Throughout the course of the movie Holland will interrupt that narrative just so he can spring one a nonsensical joke at the audience.

 1. There’s the recurring gag of paper boy Johnny and his constant harassment of Lane to get his TWO DOLLARS.
 This real has no overall function to the narrative and, in fact, Holland probably could have easily removed all of Johnny’s scenes and basically have the same movie.